zyphlar/influxdb.org/source/blog/2014-12-08-clustering_tags_and_enhancements_in_0_9_0.md

 ### API cleanup

-The 0.9.0 releease will have some cleanup of the API and part of this will be a few breaking changes.
+The 0.9.0 release will have some cleanup of the API and part of this will be a few breaking changes.
 Some of them are minor, like moving some HTTP endpoints to lie under the database as opposed to the cluster.
 There are two changes that I'd like to talk about specifically here: retention policies and continuous queries.

 The current version of InfluxDB has a feature called *Shard Spaces*.
 The goal of this feature was to give the user the ability to set retention policies for how long certain bits of data would be kept around.
 This works in the current release.
 Unfortunately, many users have found it confusing and it is too easy to get into a state where you're not sure where data is going.